 The Kansas City Dream Center follows in the footsteps of the Barnett family by continuing to serve in the same community as H.W.
 Barnett did in the 50’s.
 Our programs include an onsite food pantry and clothing closet, monthly outreaches to the neighborhood and to those experiencing homelessness, and emergency assistance.

-It is amazing to see how much we grew in the first half of 2020.
-The future looks great as we are just getting started.
 By partnering with multiple churches and organizations all over the Kansas City metro area we will reach multiple under resourced neighborhoods.
 We want to provide short term relief and long term solutions that will transform our city.
 In the future we want to add outreach programs such as mobile food pantries, foster care intervention, human trafficking rescue, and disaster relief.
 On the residential side, we will be adding a cold weather shelter as well as transitional housing programs for recovery, discipleship, homeless families, veterans, and youth when they age out of the foster care system.
 We need your help to make these dreams a reality!
 Please consider making a donation today.

 Brian’s heart to serve others has developed over the last 15 years.
 He started by volunteering at homeless shelters as well as participating in street outreach to those experiencing homelessness.